finos/community/governance/README.md

 Technical standards projects are governed by detailed IP rules set out in the [FINOS IP Policy](IP-Policy.pdf).
 All participants in standards projects are bound by these rules, even if their only contribution is participation in project meetings.
 This is to ensure that any specification or other materials produced by a standards project may be licensed freely to all.

+#### Open Standards Projects Governance

 The default governance policy for FINOS standards projects can be found [here](CONTRIBUTING.standards.md).

 ### Project Lifecycle

-Software and standards projects follow the [Project Lifecycle](Project-Lifecycle.md), starting out in the "Incubating" state and graduating to "Active" when they are able to demonstrate that they meet the Foundation's criteria for maturity, activity, and quality.
-Finally, projects may move to the "Archived" state from either Incubating or Active if they are no longer actively developed.
-The FINOS team approves all lifecycle transitions according to the detailed requirements for [Incubating](https://finosfoundation.atlassian.net/wiki/spaces/FINOS/pages/75530363/Incubating#Incubating-IncubatingLifecycleChecklist) and [Active](https://finosfoundation.atlassian.net/wiki/spaces/FINOS/pages/75530376/Activation#Activation-ActivationLifecycleChecklist) projects found in the [Community Handbook](https://finosfoundation.atlassian.net/wiki/spaces/FINOS/pages/80642059/Community%2BHandbook) on the [FINOS wiki](https://finosfoundation.atlassian.net/wiki/spaces/FINOS/overview).
-Optionally some projects may start in a temporary pre-incubation stage called *Formation* which is typically Member-only or at the discretion of the project lead and time bound.
+Software and standards projects follow the [Project Lifecycle](Project-Lifecycle.md), a useful tool for consumers and contributors to quickly evaluate maturity, activity, and quality.
+Projects are contributed the "Incubating" state and graduate to "Active" and finally may move to the "Archived" state (from either Incubating or Active) if they are no longer actively developed.

+The FINOS team approves lifecycle transitions following objective criteria detailed for [Incubating](https://finosfoundation.atlassian.net/wiki/spaces/FINOS/pages/75530363/Incubating#Incubating-IncubatingLifecycleChecklist) and [Active](https://finosfoundation.atlassian.net/wiki/spaces/FINOS/pages/75530376/Activation#Activation-ActivationLifecycleChecklist) projects.

+Some projects may optionally start in a time-bound pre-incubation stage called *Formation*, which is typically restricted to FINOS Members or at the discretion of the project lead.

+### Project Metrics
+Live metrics of Project activity and contributions across all FINOS collaboration systems are publicly available in [FINOS Project Activity Dashboard](metrics.finos.org).

-### Project Reporting and Oversight
+### Project Quarterly Reporting

 Every quarter, data about the health, activity, and progress of projects is reported to the Governing Board.
-Reports are generated automatically and provided to project teams for review and revision before being passed along to the board.
+Reports are largely generated automatically out of the [FINOS Project Activity Dashboard](metrics.finos.org) and provided to project teams for review and revision before being passed along to the board.
 The Governing Board and FINOS team use these reports to determine which projects need additional attention, which should be considered for archiving, etc.

+#### Quarterly Focus projects
+Additionally, every quarter the Governing Board identifies 5/6 focus projects for the FINOS team to focus on during the following quarter with the goal of support growth and progression through the Project lifecycle.
+Focus projects should be prepared to provide a more detailed report to the Board on progress at the following Board meeting.
+For the current list of focus projets see (Quarterly Focus Projects)[Focus-Projects.md].